philnguyen/soft-contract/README.md

 The tables should take around 1 hour to generate.

-While the paper collapse several old benchmarks together (e.g. `soft-typing`, `hors`, `occurence-typing`), the script outputs each benchmark suite in details.
+While the paper collapses several old benchmarks together (e.g. `soft-typing`, `hors`, `occurence-typing`), the script outputs each benchmark suite in details.
-In addition, the number of checks have slightly fluctuated because we changed the treatment of some language constructs.
+In addition, the number of checks have slightly fluctuated because we changed the expansion of some language constructs.
 In all cases, the estimated number of checks is always under-approximating.

 Because the tool is still in development, some numbers have differed since the paper's submission.
-We will update the paper in the revision to be consistent with the latest status.
+We will update the paper's final version to be consistent with the latest status.

 #### Trying your own programs